codice/saml-conformance/README.md

 > - It does not support proxying.
 >
 > - Only MUSTs from the specification are tested, currently.
->
-> - This test kit only support `RSAwithSHA1` and `DSAwithSHA1` algorithms for Redirect and XML Signatures.

 ## Building
 To build the project: